Lavanya Tripathi: Personal life

 Tripathi met actor Varun Tej, on the sets of their film Mister (2017) and eventually started dating him.
-They went onto work together in Antariksham 9000 KMPH in 2018.
+They went on to work together in Antariksham 9000 KMPH in 2018.
 They got engaged on 9 June 2023 in Hyderabad.
 Tripathi married Tej on 1 November 2023 in Tuscany, Italy in a traditional ceremony.
 On 9 September 2025, Tripathi gave birth to their son Vaayuv.

 Off-screen work

 Tripathi has worked for a number of causes.
-She took up the role of "Shiksha Superheroe" for P&G Shiksha in Hyderabad.
+She took up the role of "Shiksha Superhero" for P&G Shiksha in Hyderabad.
 In 2018, she worked in an advertisement along with the Traffic Police Department of Telangana, for which she did not take any remuneration.
 Tripathi became the first Tollywood actress to donate for Government's Corona Crisis Charity, during COVID-19 in 2020.
 She stated that she felt "a sense of responsibility" and came forward to contribute to the country.

 Tripathi collaborated with designer Anitha Reddy to produce washable, reusable masks for their collaborative initiative "Redtri".
 It also promoted Vocal for Local.
 She has also decided to start a nature cafe in Mussoorie.
-Tripathi has ramp walked at events and has been the cover model for magazines covers including Provoke Magazine and You and I's June edition.
+Tripathi has ramp walked at events and has been the cover model for magazine covers including Provoke Magazine and You and I's June edition.
 She is also known for her minimalistic and elegant fashion sense.

 Tripathi landed in controversy post her outspoken tweet slamming Brahmin pride.
 She tweeted, "As a Brahmin, I don't understand this whole superiority feeling among some of the Brahmins.
 You become superior or inferior because of what you do, not because of your caste."
 She later deleted the tweet and said, "Deleted bcz i didnt want to hurt anybody's feelings while putting my point forward, as tweets can be misleading sometimes.. but i do believe in good acts than caste."